bhavyaEE/RISCV-CPU/README.md

 ## Note for Examiners

-Instead of rtl files, we have uploaded our final code onto separate branches depending on the task - please note that the branches supporting reference code programs will also work for the F1 program; the reason for 4 different branches to separate the tasks is due to the differing Instruction Memory files and testbenches for F1 vs Reference.
+Instead of rtl folders, we have uploaded our final code onto separate branches depending on the task - please note that the branches supporting reference code programs will also work for the F1 program; the reason for 4 different branches to separate the tasks is due to the differing Instruction Memory files and testbenches for F1 vs Reference.

 The branches to look at are as follows: